makrai/notes/butt06-case.md

 * origin of the term ‘ergative’ by way of a historical introduction
   * a misunderstanding and the further confusion introduced by Burzio
-* the standard conception of ergativity (section 6.3), including morphological vs. syntactic ergativity and split ergativity (section 6.6)
+* the standard conception of ergativity (section 6.3), including morphological vs syntactic ergativity and split ergativity (section 6.6)
-* as an inherent vs. a structural case in GB/MP on the basis of eg Georgian, Urdu/Hindi and West Greenlandic
+* as an inherent vs a structural case in GB/MP on the basis of eg Georgian, Urdu/Hindi and West Greenlandic
 * acquisition (section 6.7)
 * historical issues (section 6.8)